-Since the discovery of the coronavirus disease or the COVID-19 in Wuhan, China, in December 2019, it has spread across the globe.
-The more worrisome factor includes the early on-set of symptoms include colds and flu which are technically present year-round, according to the Centers for Disease Control and Prevention.
+Since the discovery of the coronavirus disease or the COVID-19 in Wuhan in December 2019, this virus has spread across the globe.
+The more worrisome part is that its early symptoms are similar to those of colds and flu.
+This may make its detection a little more difficult.

-Unfortunately, people are also worried about COVID-19 this year, besides being worried about influenza and other respiratory viruses.
+This makes people worried about seasonal maladies like flu at the expense of this lethal virus.
+This often causes panic and stress on local healthcare services.
 We are offering this article to help you know the difference among the three virus strains leading to the common cold, flu, and coronavirus.

 Despite a marked resemblance in the early symptoms, common cold and COVID-19 share some key differences.
 These three maladies are caused by three highly infectious virus strains but the last one among them has proved deadly because of a “spiked” protein mutation.

 To those who may not understand, the unique thing about this spiked protein strain is that it mutates very fast.
-It can attach itself with the cells in the body, thus causing huge damage and still hidden.
+It can attach itself with the cells in the body, causing huge damage, suck out the proteins, and eat up the white blood cells, thus reducing immunity.
 Scientists have developed a vaccine to contain the virus but its efficiency is challenged.

 Several countries like the US, UK, Russia, and India have launched their corona vaccines for the general public or are in the process of doing so.
 The situation is now seemingly better in December 2020 because the coronavirus symptoms have not changed throughout the year and the recovery rate among the patients is also higher.
-The WHO expects to find a stable cure for the epidemic by Q2 2021.
+The World Health Organization expects to find a stable cure for the epidemic after Q2 2021.

 COVID-19 and the common cold share a lot of the same respiratory symptoms.
 The cold symptoms usually peak within two to three days and often include the following: